emilyhammes/emilyhammes.github.io/celticchristmas/index.md

 4. If you want to add a star to the tree, solder the two top resistors on one of the 5x10 cm triangles.
 This will make one side of the PCB + and the other - on this PCB.
 DO NOT DO THIS FOR ALL ARMS BECAUSE YOU WILL DRAMATICALY INCREASE THE POWER CONSUMPTION OF THE KIT.
 5. Solder the Tinys.
 These must be the correct orientation.
 Note the pink dots in the image.
 6. Solder the power cable
-7. Soler the PCBs at right angles to eachother so that you have a tree.
+7. Soler the PCBs at right angles to each other so that you have a tree.
 8. Turn the tree on and make sure that power and ground have a very high resistance.
 If they do, this is because you soldered all the resistors for the star and not just one set.

 ## Whats Inside the PCB?